h-2/hannes.hauswedell.net/content/post/2024/04/19 - fileserver.md

 I am able to exhaust the 10GBit LAN connection completely, and the still have resources left on the server :)

 Thanks to the people at www.bsdforen.de who had quite a few helpful suggestions.

+If you see anything that I missed, or have suggestions on how to improve this setup, let me know in the comments!

 ## Footnotes